 1/4 cup frozen chopped spinach (can use fresh)

 Discard the soaking water and set the beans aside.

 In a food processor, blend the onion, tomato and ginger into a smooth puree.

-In a pressure cooker or pot for which you have a lid, heat the oil over medium-high heat until shimmering.
+In a pressure cooker or pot for which you have a lid, heat the oil or ghee over medium-high heat until shimmering.
 Add the cumin seeds and allow to brown and turn aromatic, about 15 seconds.
 Add the turmeric and hing and sauté until the spices bloom, about 10 seconds.
 Add the onion, tomato, ginger puree and sauté until roasted, about 8 minutes.

 If using a pressure cooker, add the beans, bay leaf and 1 cup of water.
 Bring to a boil uncovered for 5 minutes, skimming off foam as it arises.
 Seal the pressure cooker and cook on high for 3 minutes until pressure builds and releases.
 Reduce heat to a low setting and cook for 20 minutes.
 Turn off the heat and let the pressure release entirely, about 5 minutes.
 Open the pressure cooker and check the beans for doneness – they should be soft.
 If not, cook them longer until soft.
 You can also do this in a slow cooker.

 If using a pot, add the beans, bay leaf and 4.5 cups of water.
 Bring to a boil uncovered for 10 minutes, skimming off foam as it arises.
 Cover, reduce heat to low and allow the beans to cook for 60 minutes.
 Check every 10 minutes to ensure the beans are submerged (adding more water if not) and aren’t sticking to the bottom of the pan.
 Once the beans are soft, take the lid off and turn the heat back up to medium.